Medicinal Plants Of Nepal

 Bitter and anthelmintic.

-Alleviates cough and biliousness.
+Alleviates hack and biliousness.

 4. Fruits: